Alaska's Bears Photography Tour

 Small Group = Fun and Learning!

-• Brenda will be available to offer advice on long lens techniques, exposures, and for hands-on assistance.
-She'll be photographing alongside you, a definite benefit as she can share real-time tips.
+• I will be available to offer advice on long lens techniques, exposures, and for hands-on assistance.
+I'll be photographing alongside you, a definite benefit as I can share real-time tips for the situation.

 • With the digital projector and flat-screen TV in the lodge's comfortable living room, we are set for viewing our images, another learning opportunity.

 • Imagine full-frame images of cubs with mothers, bears frolicking, clamming, and more, all easily photographed with 300mm-500mm lenses.

 • Being here, well it's an experience that has to be felt, not just talked about.
 And once you go, you'll not be able to stop talking about it!

 • View the image gallery for this tour.